byCRXHIT/Ticketer-updated/README.md

-## ⚠ Note: This version is just a small modified version that fits my expectations.
+## ⚠ Note: This version is just a small modified version that fits my workflow.
 I do not recommend using it for daily use.

 <br>
 Note: Please use NodeJS Version 16.